 A plea agreement involves the defendant pleading guilty to the charge, hence the term.
 In exchange, the prosecution might agree to lighten the suspect’s sentence by either dropping one or more charges or reducing it to a less serious offense.

-The advantages of a court plea for the defendant is fairly obvious.
+The advantages of a court plea for the defendant are fairly obvious.
 Aside from getting a possibly lighter punishment, he or she can also avoid the humiliation of a public trial.

 The plea bargain process also frees the court of the unnecessary burden of hearing every criminal case filed.
 If it did that, the justice system would quickly become clogged, and resolutions of cases would take forever.